TheEternalCitizens/mudlet-integration/README.md

 ## Getting Started

+> ℹ️  This readme is for people looking to contribute to this project.
+If you're just looking to install this project on your computer so that you can use mudlet to play TEC, please stop reading this and instead go read [the installation instructions](https://github.com/TheEternalCitizens/mudlet-integration/wiki/Installation) (Windows only).

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project to users.

 ### Installing